merwaaan/megado/notes.md

     of the least-significant one, when it should be zero; the bogus digit is written to the VDP @ 63AA)

-- Alex Kidd in the Enchanted Castle:
-  - Planes are empty during the intro and in-game (only works in the korean version)

 - The Simpsons - Bart's Nightmare:
   - Bart's sprite is not visible